Generate PowerPoint Slides from Org Mode Using Pandoc

 - The needed template slide layouts

-- "fenced_code_attributes" Extension
+- "fenced code attributes" Extension

 - A markdown code example